 If I have any dried or fresh fruit options, I’ll throw them in my cooler as well.
 I like to give myself nutritional dense options.
 Plus, if they sit at home for several days while I’m gone, then they will go bad.
 It doesn’t hurt me to pack them so I have good food choices and I’m wasting less.
 Win win!
 I’m a sucker for dried mango or bananas when I’m on the run.
 Perfect for settling any sweet cravings and easily transported no matter where I go.

 Again, this is one of those if I have it on hand kind of things.
 When I’m visiting family, it’s much easier to just reheat my own leftovers than to have to do a full grocery shop for myself when I get there.
 Less waste and it guarantees I have something I can eat.
 Plus, it invites the conversation for them to try new foods.
+I often batch prep foods or chop things in large quantities (a staple on the healthy diet tips list/time saving hack), so if nothing else, I can throw together a quick salad or smoothie that’s easily portable.

 Protein Powder & Non-Dairy Milk